-The attorneys and staff of HNW have combined experience of 350 years and more.
-Trusted by clients for over 4 decades we are here for you today.
+The attorneys and staff of Hanlon Niemann & Wright have experience of 40 years and more.
+Trusted by clients for over 4 decades, we are here for you today.

-Take a minute to or 2 to read about each of our attorneys then call or email us today.
+Take a minute or 2 to read about each of our attorneys, then call or email us today.

 Christopher J. Hanlon is the head of the firm’s litigation department.
 He is a passionate and tireless advocate for his clients, willing to work long hours to champion their causes and rights.